But how do you know if your site’s in Google’s index, and how do you get it there if not?

 Most pages either have no canonical tag, or what’s called a self-referencing canonical tag.
 That tells Google the page itself is the preferred and probably the only version.
 In other words, you want this page to be indexed.

-But if your page has a rogue canonical tag, then it could be telling Google about a preferred version of this page that doesn’t exist.
-In which case, your page won’t get indexed.
+However, if your page has a rogue canonical tag, then it could be telling Google about a preferred version that doesn’t exist or that you don’t want indexed.

-To check for a canonical, use Google’s URL inspection tool.
-You’ll see an “Alternate page with canonical tag” warning if the canonical points to another page.
+To check for a rogue canonical, use the URL inspection tool in Google Search Console.
+You’ll see an “Alternative page with canonical tag” warning if the canonical points to another page.

 If this shouldn’t be there, and you want to index the page, remove the canonical tag.